-One year later the group instituted monthly meetings of professionals in the health and safety fields with the first historic meeting taking place on the 16th February 2008 in Kumasi.
+A year later the group instituted monthly meetings of professionals in the health and safety fields with the first historic meeting taking place on the 16th of February 2008 in Kumasi.
 During the second general meeting the members unanimously agreed to expand the body to include environmental and allied professionals.

 In September 2008 the body was registered as Ghana Institute of Safety and Environmental Professionals under the company’s Acts as an independent, not-for-profit organization.